threefoldfoundation/www_threefold_io/content/blog/mycelium_future/index.md

     imgPath: mycelium_future.png
 ---

 Every time you send a message, stream a video, or browse the web, your data passes through centralized servers – exposing you to surveillance, data breaches, and corporate control.
-What is the Internet worked more like nature – decentralized, resilient, and free?
+What if the Internet worked more like nature – decentralized, resilient, and free?

 <br/>